ajakef/gemlog/README.md

 * Follow the directions [here](https://github.com/ajakef/gemlog/tree/main/Installation.md).

 # Getting started after installing gemlog
+* Click [here](https://sites.google.com/view/geminfrasound) for more info on the Gem Infrasound Logger, including information for loans and purchases.
 * Most users will only need the `gemconvert` tool for converting data to standard formats. `gemconvert` is run from the terminal.
 This call will give you the syntax, options, and version number.
 ```
 gemconvert -h # print the help page